haymannko/terraform-sandbox-training/README.md

 # terraform-sandbox-training
-Thank you so much Sandbox KoThurain
+Thank you so much Sandbox KoThurain for terraform training